-4. What will they be wearing?
+4. What will you be wearing for the ocassion?

 It’s important to ask your clients what they’ll be wearing, and especially if they’re brides, what the color story is for their wedding décor!
 You don’t want to do a fierce, edgy look for them, only to find that they had picked out a vintage dress for the big day.
 Making sure your work is cohesive and complimentary to the other aspects of their look and the bigger context is key!

 Tap into your knowledge of color theory, examine their complexion and skin needs, and compliment it with the style of their outfit.
 It sounds like a lot of work, but once you get the hang of it, you’ll be able to do quick assessments and make snap decisions without skipping a beat!